-- 1. After warming up the engine, wait a few minutes for the oil to settle. - 2.
-With the vehicle on a level surface, hold it upright for an accurate reading. - 3.
-Look at the check window located at the bottom-right side of the crankcase.
+- After warming up the engine, wait a few minutes for the oil level to settle for an accurate reading. - 2.
+With the vehicle on a level surface, hold it upright for an accurate reading. - Look at the check window located at the bottom-right side of the crankcase.